IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 IAOC members.
 Its membership is now distinct from that of the IETF LLC Board (See {{?I-D.ietf-iasa2-trust-update}}).)

-IASA: The IETF Administrative Support Activity, defined by
-{{RFC4071}} and updated by this document and the ISOC/IETF LLC Agreement ({{IETF-LLC-A}}).
-IASA consists of the IETF LLC board, employees, and contractors.
+IASA: The IETF Administrative Support Activity, consists of the IETF LLC board, employees, and contractors.
 Uses of the term 'IASA' as a proper noun may imply a subset of these roles, or all of them.

 IASA 2.0: Version 2.0 of the IETF Administrative Support Activity, defined by this document.